jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![DSVMdesktop](img/DSVMdesktop.jpg)

 <a name="Exercise2"></a>
-## Exercise 2: xxxxx
+## Exercise 2: Preparing the environment
-Before you can begin to
+Before you can submit queries to